geocyclab/Phonosynthesis/README.md

 # Phonosynthesis
-Dans ce terrarium cohabitent un ensemble de plantes de sous bois avec un dispositif de captation développé pour analyser le processus de photosynthèse.
-Le système est composé de huit capteurs (CO2 - O2 - hygrométrie interne - hygrométrie externe - humidité du sol - température interne - température externe - luminosité).
-Ces capteurs produisent des données en temps réel qui sont analysées, traitées, puis envoyées à un synthétiseur virtuel open source.

-Used electronique hardware for this project:

-Arduino:

-Raspi:

-Other:
+In this terrarium coexist a set of undergrowth plants with a capture device developed to analyze the process of photosynthesis.
+The system consists of eight sensors (CO2 - O2 - internal hygrometry - external hygrometry - soil moisture - internal temperature - external temperature - brightness).
+These sensors produce real-time data that is analyzed, processed, and sent to an open source virtual synthesizer made with Puredata.